 2011 to 2019 Independent Chair, Early Childhood Ireland.
 I was head-hunted to be the first Chair of Early Childhood Ireland which was created through a merger between the two leading Irish early childcare organisations and represents over 80% of all early childcare settings in Ireland.
 It was an immense challenge to foster a new culture and ethos.
 I have navigated between a wide spectrum of stakeholders, to ensure its financial viability, recognition and influence on Government policy.

-We oversee and manage the properties and investments of the Irish Girl Guides
+2002 to 2019 Director, Irish Girl Guides Trust Corporation Ltd. This trust oversees and manages the properties and investments of the Irish Girl Guides

 2014 to 2017 Chair, Board of Directors, Children in Hospital Ireland.
 I stepped into the role of Chair at a time when the organisation was facing immense challenges to survive.
 We rebuilt the governance structures and it is now a revitalised and growing charity.

 2011 to 2014 Board of Directors, Women for Election.
 I was a member of the founding Board of this organisation who are striving to inspire and equip women to succeed in politics.

 2011 to 2015, Irish Girl Guides, Chair and a key driver to reimagine and develop the ‘Journey’ programme for all members aged 5 to 30.

 1997 to 2000, Chief Commissioner, Irish Girl Guides.
 I grew the membership by 8% during my time as the head volunteer of the organisation.
 I continue to volunteer at a local and national level for this leading women’s organisation.

 1997 to 2000, President, National Youth Council of Ireland.
 I secured and developed its current property and grew its influence through membership of social partnership.